-As the Alcohol Wholesaler Registration Scheme comes into force, Chris Dillon reminds wholesalers to get a move on.
+As the Alcohol Wholesaler Registration Scheme comes into force, Better Wholesaling reminds wholesalers to get a move on.

 Illegal sales of alcohol cost the Treasury £1.3bn a year and leave a giant dent in legitimate wholesalers’ profits.
 But the criminals behind duty fraud face a clampdown this year, thanks to the introduction of the Alcohol Wholesaler Registration Scheme (AWRS).